List your used robotic milking equipment with us...No sale no fee! Click here

 Manpower 24 hours a day

-Manpower will be constantly required to move groups of cows to the robot collecting area, oversee the milking operation and to clean down the machines.
+Manpower will be constantly required to move groups of cows to the robot collecting area, to oversee the milking operation and to clean down the machines.
 So, this is a major consideration.

 Herding cows